Duncan610/seoul-bike-sharing/README.md

 **Evaluation Metrics**

 Two models were built: one without feature selection and another with variance thresholding applied.
-Linear regression models were plotted, and RMSE was calculated to assess model performance.
+Linear regression models were plotted, and coefficient of determination was calculated to assess model performance.

 **Conclusion**

-The model with feature selection applied demonstrated a lower RMSE compared to the model without feature selection.
+The model with feature selection applied demonstrated a lower R2 compared to the model without feature selection.
 Future improvements could focus on real-time predictive modeling for demand forecasting and optimizing bike allocation strategies.